Pentecostal Church in Indonesia

 Pentecostal Church in Indonesia (Gereja Pantekosta di Indonesia, GPdI) is a Pentecostal denomination of Indonesia.
 It was founded in 1921 and claims a seven-digit-membership.
 It used to bear the name Vereeniging De Pinkstergemeente in Nederlandsch Oost Indie.
 It is one of the largest Pentecostal denominations in Indonesia.

 GPdI has a partnership connection with International Church of the Foursquare Gospel.

-GPdI is currently led by Pdt.
-DR. John Weol.
-MM.
-MTh.

 Doctrine

 The teaching emphasized in this church is different from other charismatic churches.
 The most dominant is concerning the Holy Spirit in Acts 2 where the disciples experience the fullness of the Holy Spirit.
 With the power of the Holy Spirit Simon Peter and other disciples preached the gospel and the church was born.
 GPdI Church believes that there will be anti-Christ who will rule 3.5 years, the kingdom of 1000 years of peace, and the second coming of Jesus.

 History

 The establishment of the Pentecostal Church in Indonesia was inseparable from the arrival of two missionary families from the Church of Bethel Temple Seattle, USA to Indonesia in 1921 namely Rev. Cornelius Groesbeek and Rev. Dutch descendant Richard Van Klaveren immigrated to America.
 From Bali, the ministry switched to Surabaya on the island of Java in 1922, then to the oil city of Cepu in 1923.
 In this city F.G Van Gessel BPM employees repented and were filled with the Holy Spirit accompanied by many other Indonesian sons, including: H.N.
 Runkat, J. Repi, A. Tambuwun, J. Lumenta, E. Lesnussa, G.A Yokom, R.Mangindaan, W. Mamahit, S.I.P Lumoindong and A.E.
 Siwi later became a pioneer of the Pentecostal movement throughout Indonesia.

 Due to rapid progress, on June 4, 1924 the Dutch East Indies Government recognized the existence of "De Pinkster Gemeente in Nederlansch Indie" as a legitimate "Vereeniging" (association).
-And by the power of the Holy Spirit and the high spirit of service, new churches began to grow everywhere.

 On 4 June 1937, the government increased its recognition of the Pentecostal movement to "Kerkgenootschap" (church alliance) based on the Statutes of 1927 number 156 and 523, with Beslit Government No.33 dated 4 June 1937 Staadblad number 768 the name "pinkster Gemente" changed to "Pinkster in Indie Nederlansch.
 During the Japanese occupation in 1942, the Dutch name was changed to "Pentecostal Church in Indonesia".
 At that time the Chairperson of the Oemoem Pengoeroes Agency (Central Assembly) was Rev. H.N Runkat.